r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 There will be an implicit focus on *scalable* solutions to alignment and control: methods that are applicable to the largest and most capable future models that we may wish to deploy in real-world contexts.

-(a third category could be interpretability/understanding, which can (and frequently does) inform approaches to alignment and control)
+(a third category could be interpretability/model understanding, which can (and frequently does) inform approaches to alignment and control)

 ### Alignment